robots-make-art-too/Group4_YU-Navigation-Map/docs/index.md

         Brief description of our project
     </h3>
     <p>
         The goal of our project is to create an easy to use tool for new students and people unfamiliar with the campus.
-Using GPS markers near building signs, we will have unique 3D of models of buildings appear in AR along bits of helpful information such as room numbers.
-In addition to this, we also plan to create a useful AR GPS system that will allow the user to follow a virtual "path" from one location the another.
-To use our project, just click the buttom at the bottom of the page.
-Also, if you find this application useful, share it with others using our custom QR code to the left!
+Using geolocation, we will have unique 3D of models of buildings appear in AR along bits of helpful information such as the building name and its operational hours.
+Cycling though the diffent kinds of information is easy, just tap the screen.
+To access our project, just click the buttom at the bottom of the page.
+Also, if you find this application useful, share it with others using our custom QR code above!
     </p>
     <!-- <p>The AR link in the website can guide students to get the route and building through GPS.</p> -->
     <body>